CD3/gsc/README.md

 		typing simulation mode     Characters are loaded into the command line one at a time with a short pause between each to simulate typing.
 This is useful in demos to give your audience time to process the command you are demonstrating.
-		passthrough mode           The script is paused and input is taken from the user.
+		keysym mode                Keysym codes are read from the script file and sent to the current window (requires xdo).
+This allows tools that display key presses (such as screenkey) to be used with the demo.
+The script file format is different in this mode.
+Rather than each character on the line being passed to the terminal, keysym codes are written out, separated by spaces. gsc pauses at the end of each line, but does not send a return character to the terminal.
+Return characters must be sent explicitly (with the 'Return' keysym). passthrough mode           The script is paused and input is taken from the user.
 This is useful if you need to enter a password or want to run a few extra commands in the middle of a script.